Best Cyber Monday Fitness Equipment Deals See Deals

 Hungryroot offers a unique take on meal delivery, in that you find a recipe you like, and the company will send you all of the ingredients to make it.
 There are many options for types of food to choose from, and you can even order extra groceries that you might need as well.
 You do have to cook though, so if that’s not interesting to you, this won’t be the right plan.

-Hungryroot is one of the best meal kits you can order if you want high-quality ingredients for any type of diet—omnivores, vegans, and those with nut or soy allergies (among many others) can find countless options that taste great.
+Hungryroot is one of the best meal kits you can order if you want high-quality ingredients for any type of diet—omnivores, vegans, and those with nut or soy allergies (among many others) can find countless great-tasting options.
 Unlike other nominees on this list, Hungryroot puts the meal-making power in your hands, allowing you to flex your culinary muscles.
+The wide range of options earned the meal kit service a 5 out of 5 for variety.

 RELATED: Best Organic Protein Powder